w3c/wai-dynamic-planning/source/initiate/learn_the_basics.html.erb.md

 * Seek information or training from accessibility and disability organizations;
 * Set up assistive technology demonstrations.

 First-hand experience of how people with disabilities access web content can be enlightening and inspiring.
-This can help convince others of the need for web accessibility.
+This can help others understand the benefits and value of accessibility.

 ### What is web accessibility?

-Web content and services are accessible when they are equally available to all people regardless of their disabilities.
-In addition, web accessibility brings much broader benefits both to your organization and other website visitors.
-For example, visitors using mobile devices with smaller screens and older people with changing abilities due to aging benefit from accessible websites.
+Web accessibility fulfills the basic promise of the web - making information and communication readily available to all people regardless of barriers in geography, language, or disability.
+Integrating accessibility into websites brings broader benefits to organizations and other website visitors.
+For example, easier code maintenance and better user experiences, particularly on mobile devices.

 {::nomarkdown}
 <% content_for :more_information do %>